Continuity of care.Continuity of data.

 We work globally in humanitarian and low-resource settings — including Iraq, Lebanon, the Democratic Republic of Congo, Eswatini, and Burundi.
 Our systems are designed for conflict zones, remote clinics, and national-scale health programs.

-We work with OpenMRS 3 (EMR), DHIS2 (national health reporting), OpenFN (interoperability layer), OpenConceptLab (clinical terminology), Apache Superset (analytics), and FHIR-native Android apps for community health workers — following OpenHIE architecture.
+We work with OpenMRS 3 (EMR), DHIS2 (national health reporting), OpenFn (interoperability layer), OpenConceptLab (clinical terminology), Apache Superset (analytics), and FHIR-native Android apps for community health workers — following OpenHIE architecture.

 Yes.
 We deploy fully offline-first clinical applications with encrypted local storage and automatic sync when connectivity is available.
 For field operations, we also install solar power and satellite or cellular connectivity infrastructure.